hwblx/TabCompleter/README.md

 A minimal, dynamic tab completer for Python CLI tools using the `readline` module.
 Supports keyword-based completion with fuzzy matching via `difflib.get_close_matches()`.

+**Tested on Python 3.10 and 3.12, not running on version 3.13**

 ## Features

 - Dynamic keyword list updates
 - Adjustable fuzzy match sensitivity (`cutoff`)
 - Readline integration with custom delimiters and bindings
 - Optional readline startup hook for pre-filling input

 ## Installation